nyeholt/silverstripe-local-personalisation/README.md

 * add the lp-item css class
 * Add the 'data-lp-tags' attribute to list (comma separated) the tags applied on the profile to trigger this element
-* Add the data-lp-type attribute to indicate whether to show (default) or hide the element
+* Add the data-lp-type attribute to indicate whether to "show" (default) or "hide" the element
 * Add the data-lp-times attribute (optional) to indicate how many times the user's profile has to have been tagged
 * Add the data-lp-timeframe attribute to indicate what timeframe (ie -1 week) the tagging must have happened

-There is an extension (Profileable) that has fields for capturing this information and converting it

 ```